mehtadone/PTFeeder/docs/installation.md

 ### Install .NET SDK

-First of all install Dotnet Core by Microsoft.
-[You can get it the SDK from here](https://www.microsoft.com/net/learn/get-started/macos).
+First of all install Dotnet Core by Microsoft version 2.1.4 or higher.
+[You can get it the SDK from here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.4).
 Don't do anything else then Downloading and Installing the SDK from that page.
 Don't do the "Create your App" part on that page.
 You only need to install the SDK.

 Microsoft has different selection of Linux choices there so take the one that fits your Distribution.